stone-payments/stoneco-guidelines/qa_testing/cucumber/README.md

 > * Given steps: On the "Given" steps the initial state of the application is detailed.
 It is set the application on an starting point to describe the functionality.
 After a "Given" step can be added an “And” step to complete the initial state.
 > * When steps: On the "When" steps is described the functionality that the application will execute, for example "go to the home page".
 > * Then steps: On the "Then" steps is checked that the application behaves properly as expected.
-Also after a "Then" step can be added an “And” step in order to create more requirements to satisfy the scenario.

 Apart from three main steps, there are "And" and "But" steps that can be added after each previous steps to join multiple definitions.